catherineloesch/project4-react-frontend/README.md

 ```

-I then followed along the documentation further to create Create devise controllers and routes
+I then followed along the documentation further to create the controllers and routes for the User model, resulting in a SessionsController, a, RegistrationsController and a CurrentUserController:
-end up with users controllers: sessions controller and registrations controller.

 ```ruby